Infas12/DeltaHopperSimulation/readme.md

 - Webots 2020b
 - Visual Studio 2019
-- Matalab 2020a or Matlab Runtime
+- Matlab 2020a or Matlab Runtime

 ### How to use